Chhaya, India: History

 It was the Jethva capital after the abandonment of Ranpur and previous to the adoption of Porbandar, and the old palace is still there.

 Jethwas are from Chhaya village.
 The Jethwas have had capitals at starting with Morvi in 900 AD, changing with times to Shrinagar, Dhank, Chhaya, Ghumli, Ranpur and lastly to Porbandar (from 1685 till 1947).

-Suburb of Porbandar

-Now Chhaya is the suburb of Porbandar city with modern facilities.

 Main-attraction

 Darbargarh, the palace of Jethwas at Chhaya was built around 1600.

 The traditional Garba is organized here from monarchy period in Darbargadh area.
 Only traditional musical instruments and lyrics are used, no DJ.